 As the new cottage food law comes into effect, Kapper tells us how he hopes more small food businesses will see the market as a resource.
 Every day, says Eddie, he gets calls from people wanting to start up some kind of new business—niche caterers, jam or salsa makers, someone with a great idea for an herb salt or a juice-cleanse biz.
 He’ll talk to any potential new clients, walk them through, introduce them to the right vendors, try to get them what they need from the market.

 Pushing brooms, men at the end of their shifts sweep wilted lettuce into green bins.
 (The market has one of the city’s highest levels of waste-diversion compliance, with a composting program for green waste and a recycling program for nearly everything else it uses, from cardboard and shrink wrap down to the tough plastic straps used to bundle stacks of boxes together.)
-At Whole Foods, at Safeway, the day’s produce is arranged in shiny stacks.
+At Whole Foods, at Safeway, the day’s produce is being arranged in green stacks, red pyramids, orange piles.
 The misting jets come on, hissing gently.
 On Jerrold Avenue, it’s quiet, until the sun goes down and the trucks arrive again, disgorging what will feed the city.Related